 - Listen to your loved one and seek places where you can agree. - Be positive and supportive. - Research the mental illness and try to understand the struggle of living with this illness. - Respect the patient's desire for limited contact, if requested.
-(This often changes as treatment progresses.) - Offer to bring clothing or personal items that will help the patient get back to a normal routine. - Offer to bring a favorite meal and share it with your loved one. - Send cards of encouragement and concern.
+(This often changes as treatment progresses.) - Offer to bring clothing that will help the patient feel more comfortable.
+Consult with staff if you have questions about prohibited items.